mike14747/next-with-auth/README.md

 **Finished**:

 -   When next-auth middleware is supported in next.js version 13, update next to that version and implement the middleware. **UPDATE**: I tried using middleware with next.js version 13 in another app and it is working after all.
--   This doesn't work on vercel: https://next-with-auth.vercel.app/login?callbackUrl=%2Fprotected2 (infinite loop?) until you do a page refresh, but (http://localhost:3000/login?callbackUrl=%2Fprotected2) works locally just fine. **UPDATE**: it seems like this issue has been fixed... even when setting the signIn redirect to false.
-I'm not sure why.
-Maybe it was fixed in a next-auth patch?
+Further testing seems to show that some combinations of next and next-auth versions have issues.
+I can confirm that next v13.0.5 is ok with next-auth v4.17.0.
+Also, next v13.1.1 is ok with next-auth v4.18.7.
+But, when I first went to next v13.1.1 it wasn't working with next-auth v4.10.3.
+Sometimes it seems like it might work locally, but not on vercel... other times the bad combos don't work on either.

 ---